daniel1919-00/DominusApi/docs/docs/middleware.md

 Middleware provide a convenient mechanism for inspecting and filtering HTTP requests entering your application.

+Your middleware should resides in the `App/Middleware` directory of a dominus project.

 ## Defining Middleware

 We can use the Dominus CLI to generate middleware with the following command: